Agent-Hellboy/syscall_stats/README.md

 -- used to get the stat of system call used by a binary in linux/unix

 ## Prerequisites
-should be a unix machine to get the stat
+should be an unix machine to get the stat

 ## using
 run until.py file and type the binary name